Jakersnell/RCC/README.md

 }
 ```
 And parse it to the following Abstract Syntax Tree.

-You may notice some things look fairly similar to the
-source code, this is because I designed the "pretty_print" function
-to display certain elements like variable declarations as we are familiar
-with seeing them.
-Other more important elements like the AST itself are
-displayed similar to the output of the Unix "tree" command.

----
-The non "pretty printed" actual AST data structure can be viewed [here](example_ast.ron).
-It is very verbose, but is a good illustration for how the data is parsed by the compiler.
 ```
 double take_and_return_double(double d) {
     int new_double = (